-Slim-hipped Oscar de los Reyes emerged from the shadows and took his mark within the circle of light on the small wooden stage.
+Slim-hipped Oscar de los Reyes stepped from the shadows into the circle of light on the small wooden stage.
 Clad entirely in black, he stood ramrod straight, arms held rigidly at his sides.
-His black eyes glittered, reflecting sparks from the single spotlight as he stared straight ahead, oblivious to the expectant audience.
+His black eyes glittered, reflecting sparks from the single spotlight.
+He stared straight ahead, oblivious to the expectant audience.
 The world renowned Flamenco dancer’s body was a mere ten feet away but his essence was galaxies away, drawing power and inspiration from some higher power.

 A cantaora abruptly pierced the stillness with an anguished wail that wandered up and down the scales, drawing the audience into the power of her song.
 De los Reyes responded with lightning-fast footwork, his nail-studded boots a blur as he tapped out complex steps.
 I watched with rapt attention as his arms reached outward in a plea, up in jubilation, inward for a self-protective embrace.
 His long black curls spewed droplets of sweat with every twirl until, saturated, they plastered permanently to his forehead.
 For the next 30 minutes his passions, his heartbreaks, his joys were laid bare.
 It was the most electrifying, sensual performance I had ever witnessed.